Copy this photo ...

 They squeezed the smaller vehicles at each end of the boat, and then managed to get the three large dump trucks in the middle in a fan shape from the side ramp.

 On arrival at Stella we turned left to do a clockwise loop of the island.
-Though Stella is the largest of two hamlets on the island it still rates just a few houses and a couple of businesses – the population of the whole island is just 450.
+Though Stella is the largest of two hamlets on the island it still rates just a few houses and a couple of businessesthe population of the whole island is just 450.
 But it is home to , calling itself "The smallest radio station in Canada".

-Around the island small signs were nailed to many fence posts and trees when we visited, protesting plans to build a wind turbine farm.
+Around the island small signs were nailed to many fence posts and trees when we visited in 2016, protesting plans to build a wind turbine farm.
 Much as I believe in the need to develop alternative energy generation, having seen how nearby Wolfe Island is overwhelmed by wind turbines I can fully understand the feelings of the Amherst residents on aesthetic reasons alone.
 And there are many other very real reasons a small community like this would feel upset at what is happening to them.

 So we drove around, but nothing inspired us to get on our bikes, and when it started raining we gave up and headed home.
 Going back, the ferry had 5 pickup trucks and a trailer from Wemp and Smiththe work crew going home for the day.
 It's a nice quite place to live or have a summer cottage, but the cost of getting materials and manpower to the island to build a house must be very high.

-I returned in February when the lake was semi-covered in broken ice.
+I returned in February2017 when the lake was semi-covered in broken ice.
 The ferry had little trouble with this ice, but it must be more problematic in winters when the lake freezes fully.
 Again there were three large dump trucks, but this time belonging to Lennox and Addington County and full of road aggregate.
 I didn't cross this time but as I looked over at the island I could see the crane and piling work on the shore where they were already building the docks for the barges to be used in the construction of the wind turbine farm.

 INFO